 Together with the UTZ program and aid organization CARE, Lidl Germany has launched a sustainability initiative in Guatemala’s coffee-growing region.
 ‘Project Guatemala’ aims at strengthening the role of women and promotes productive and sustainable coffee cultivation.
 Ninety women farmers from smallholder cooperative Agrícola Integral Acatenango (Fedecocagua) are trained in good agricultural practices and processing methods.
 This will enable them to increase their income from coffee and better adapt to the effects of climate change.

-From October 2018, the ‘Project Guatemala’ coffee will be permanently available in Lidl stores across the Hamburg and Berlin areas.
-It will also be sold temporarily as a promotional item in all stores in Germany from mid-November.
+Since October 2018, the ‘Project Guatemala’ coffee is permanently available in Lidl stores across the Hamburg and Berlin areas.
+It was also sold temporarily as a promotional item in all stores in Germany.

 Lidl commits to certified coffee